factorhouse/kpow-streams-agent/README.md

 ### Produce to the Primary Cluster

 When managing a single Kafka Cluster you can reuse the properties from your Kafka Streams application to create your StreamsRegisty.
-This is because the kPow internal topic `___oprtr_snapshot_state` lives in the cluster that your Kafka Streams application connects to.
+This is because the Kpow internal topic `___oprtr_snapshot_state` lives in the cluster that your Kafka Streams application connects to.

-When managing multiple Kafka Clusters configure your StreamsRegistry to produce snapshots to the **primary** Cluster that contains the internal kPow snapshot topics.
-This is the first cluster in your kPow configuration.
+When managing multiple Kafka Clusters configure your StreamsRegistry to produce snapshots to the **primary** Cluster that contains the internal Kpow snapshot topics.
+This is the first cluster in your Kpow configuration.

-### Single-Cluster kPow
+### Single-Cluster Kpow

 Reuse your Kafka Streams `Properties` to create your StreamsRegistry.